andrewtavis/new.vuejs.berlin/events/2024-06-07-vuejs-berlin.md

 ## Code of Conduct 🫶

 We follow the Berlin Code Of Conduct and expect every attendee to do the same.
 More details can be found on [berlincodeofconduct.org](http://berlincodeofconduct.org).

-## Our Host: Wunderdog 🐶

-We're hosted by the marvelous people of [Wunderdog](https://wunderdog.io), an IT consultancy with offices in Helsinki, Berlin and Málaga.
-They offer future-proof design and development of all kinds of projects and for all kinds of clients.
-They are a fantastic place to work.
-Just talk to us, if you are interested in learning more!